gitter-badger/luda/site/html/_elements/form.md

 ### Search Field
-Add the classes `.fm.fm-search` to create a search field.
+Add the class `.fm-search` to the container to create a search filed.
+The nested `<input>`'s attribute can be `search` or any other types support entering texts.
 {% capture search_field %}
 <div class="fm fm-search">
   <input type="search" placeholder="Search anything...">